ivelum/djangoql/README.rst

 Schema defines limitations - what you can do with a DjangoQL query.
 If you don't specify any schema, DjangoQL will provide a default schema for you.
-It would recursively walk though all model fields and relations and include everything it could find in the schema, so users would be able to search through everything.
-However sometimes this is not what you want, either due to DB performance or security concerns.
+This will walk recursively through all model fields and relations and include everything it finds in the schema, so users would be able to search through everything.
+Sometimes this is not what you want, either due to DB performance or security concerns.
 If you'd like to limit search models or fields, you should define a schema.
 Here's an example: